Member-only story

 I am reasonably certain I had COVID in March 2020.
 Before this infection, I was inundated by the constant refrain: “Don’t worry, only vulnerable people will die.”
 This messaging was successful: it made many people feel better about the novel virus.
 For me, it was the opposite: because I am high-risk, I heard “Don’t worry, only people like you will die.”
 Since day one of COVID, people like me have been presumed disposable, complementing longstanding societal messaging that being disabled is intolerable.
 I often hear, “I’d kill myself if I were you.”

-I take three immunosuppressive medications to manage a disease called axial spondyloarthritis, and I have multiple other conditions…
+I take three immunosuppressive medications to manage a disease called axial spondyloarthritis, and I have multiple other conditions.
+I cannot, and do not, trust my immune system: any infection can send me to the hospital.

 --